Create a custom basemap style

 A basemap layer provides visual and geographic context for a map or scene.
 The basemap styles service provides vector and image tile basemaps, such as World Street Map and Light Gray Canvas, to use in applications.
 Vector tile layers are pre-styled vector tiles hosted in ArcGIS that are rendered on the client.
 They can be customized using the Vector tile style editor.
 The layers available depend on the layers that have been defined in the original vector tile layer.
 In general, there are layers for land, oceans, lakes, parks, forest areas, city areas, roads, and labels for important places.The editor will store the customized basemap as a vector tile item with an item ID.
 You can use the item ID to access the styled basemap for your applications.

 In this tutorial, you use the Vector tile style editor to customize colors, patterns, and lables in a basemap.

-You need an ArcGIS account to access your dashboard and manage hosted layers.
-Sign up for an account for free.
+You need an ArcGIS Developer or ArcGIS Online account to access and manage hosted layers.

 Sign in to your ArcGIS account.

-At the top of the dashboard, click Create data + > New vector basemap layer style.
+At the top of the developer dashboard, click Layers > + Create data > New vector basemap layer style.

 In the Select a style to start editing panel, click Popular > Light Gray Canvas > Select Style.